gwu-libraries/sfm-tumblr-harvester/README.md

 ### Integration tests (inside docker containers)
 1. Install [Docker](https://docs.docker.com/installation/) and [Docker-Compose](https://docs.docker.com/compose/install/).
-2. Provide the keys and secrets to the tests.
+2. Provide the api key to the tests.
 This can be done in the way [sfm-twitter-harvest](https://github.com/gwu-libraries/sfm-twitter-harvester#integration-tests-inside-docker-containers) do.
 An example looks like:

     ```bash
-    TUMBLR_CONSUMER_KEY = "3jlICwerCIWqEdUdAyuenNyercwkVuXOuYFoxTPafWx8DsUMe2"
+    TUMBLR_API_KEY = "3jlICwerCIWqEdUdAyuenNyercwkVuXOuYFoxTPafWx8DsUMe2"
-    TUMBLR_CONSUMER_SECRET = "sTCdLJ9kdfgEwTPoYIdfdsteF0XB8WiHlczLx0GgvzRim1L47n"
-    TUMBLR_ACCESS_TOKEN = "sdrsaPx5FtpJ0tfZAG13kMZMjenouGsdJw9W7ssK6husepcFoWg"
-    TUMBLR_ACCESS_TOKEN_SECRET = "0VxKNAMSiNO8IT6PsdattmUsdsfI5X1hP4usBNZLllgkhwsdQiY"
     ```

 3. Start up the containers.